 While we’re on the subject of exertion, sweat is another thing that attracts mosquitoes.
 These little devils love the ammonia, lactic, and uric acid combination present in your sweat.

 This smell will draw them to you the way you’re drawn to your grandma’s peach cobbler.

 While you can’t exactly change the way you breathe and sweat, you can at least do something about what you wear.

 Mosquitoes are partial to dark clothes, so if you wanna avoid being the target of Count Orlok’s more terrifying cousins, don’t wear colors like black, red, and blue during mosquito season.

 Now that you know what makes people mosquito magnets, it’s time to do something about it.
-Read on to learn what you can do:
+Read on for DIY mosquito trap projects to try:

 While you can easily buy a propane mosquito trap or any mosquito catcher online, they can be expensive.
 On top of that, some have harsh chemicals that can do more harm than good.

 And, even if there’s a commercially available mosquito attractant that doesn’t use chemicals, getting your hands on it will be difficult once SHTF.